Why study the Italian language in India?

 Millions of people around the globe are picking Italian for a variety of reasons.

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart”.Nelson Mandela

-For me, it often evokes scenes of canals in Venice and for some, it might be delicious cuisine or Great historic places.
-Learning Italian is downright fun!!
+For me, it often evokes scenes of canals in Venice, and for some, it might be delicious cuisine or great historical places.

-Why learn the Italian language in India?
+Why learn Italian in India?

-1. Broaden your culture horizon
+1. Broaden your cultural horizon

-Some of the most famous artists, poets, and authors including Dante, Da Vinci, and Michelangelo – hail from Italy.
+Some of the most famous artists, poets, and authors, including Dante, Da Vinci, and Michelangelo – hail from Italy.

 2. For the love of Music and Movie

-Mozart, the well-known and influential German musician composed most of his operas in Italian rather than in German.
+Mozart, the well-known and influential German musician, composed most of his operas in Italian rather than in German.

-If you want to enjoy the mesmerizing music and songs of Luciano Pavarotti, Dino Crocetti, Ramazzotti, Bocelli, Anna Oxa, just to name a few, Just Learn Italiano.
+If you want to enjoy the mesmerizing music and songs of Luciano Pavarotti, Dino Crocetti, Ramazzotti, Bocelli, Anna Oxa, to name a few, learn Italiano.